checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-**1. Initial declarations:** We first import a framework (Puppeteer or Playwright) to control a browser.
+**1. Initial declarations:** We first import a framework (Playwright Test Runner or Playwright) to control a browser.
 We also declare a `browser` and a `page` variable.

 **2. Initial navigation:** We use the `page.goto()` method to load the first page.